WH, GOP Seek to Close US Debt-Ceiling Deal as Deadline Nears

 Biden spent months saying he would not negotiate on raising the debt limit only to reverse course and begin talks with McCarthy in the last few weeks.

-The last time the federal government came this close to default was in 2011, with a similar power divide in Washington - a Democratic president and Senate majority and a Republican-controlled House.
+The last time the federal government came this close to default was in 2011, with a similar power divide in Washington – a Democrat president and Senate majority and a Republican-controlled House.

 © 2023 Thomson/Reuters.
 All rights reserved.